willard-yuan/habir/README.md

 HABIR
 =====

-This is the sroject site of various hashing methods for image retrieval which serves as the baselines.
+This is the project site of various [hashing methods for image retrieval](http://yongyuan.name/habir/) which serves as the baselines.